The slowest dog breed in the world: 25 dogs that take their time

 5. Tibetan Spaniel

 This loyal and cuddly tiny lion is a perfect pet for any home.
 The best part about these dogs?
 They’ll binge-watch your favorite show with you, no questions asked.
 And whenever you’re ready, they’ll be content with a nice short walk before finally retiring from activity into slumber mode.
-These lovable creatures might be small but don’t let this fool you: they have a big personality.
+These lovable creatures might be small but don’t let this fool you: they have a big personalities.

 It’s true that the Tosas look fierce, but they are actually very patient and calm.
 Also known as Japanese Mastiffs, this breed has been around since the early times of Japan when it served to protect homes from intruders with its size alone.
 They may seem intimidating at first glance due to their large stature but once you get past that, you’ll find a laid-back and affectionate family member!
 Tosas love spending quality time with someone who takes good care of them.
 They are also likely to drool all over you and your furniture, so watch out for that.